DocLab Shorts 24 Nov at 19:45

 - Submitted projects will be considered (1) for the IDFA DocLab Competition, (2) as an installation for our festival exhibition, (3) as a performance at our live cinema events and/or (4) for the IDFA DocLab Online Database

-- Projects selected as part of the competition program are eligible for the IDFA DocLab Award for Digital Documentary Storytelling and the IDFA DocLab Award for Immersive Non-Fiction Storytelling
+- Projects selected as part of the competition program are eligible for the IDFA DocLab Award for Digital Storytelling as well as the IDFA DocLab Immersive Non-Fiction Award.

-- The IDFA DocLab program and competition are open to unreleased projects, as well as projects that have been made publicly available on the internet after August 2015.
-Priority is given to projects that have not yet been presented at other events or festivals.
+- The IDFA DocLab program and competition are open to unreleased projects, as well as projects that have been made publicly available on the internet after August 2016.
+Priority is given to projects that have not yet been presented at other events or festivals